LuckyOne7777/LLM-Investor-Behavior-Benchmark/docs/contributing.md

 Understanding the project’s goals and philosophy will significantly increase the likelihood that a contribution is accepted.

+If you’re unsure whether a feature fits the project’s scope, please ask before implementing it.

+---

+## Issues and Discussions

+Issues are encouraged for:

+- Bug reports or unexpected behavior
+- Questions about intended usage or design decisions
+- Early discussion of feature ideas before implementation
+- Clarifying documentation or constraints

+When opening an issue, please include as much context as possible (e.g., what you were trying to do, expected vs. actual behavior).

+Not all feature ideas will be accepted, but discussion is always welcome and helps inform future direction.

+---

+## Pull Requests

+All contributions should be submitted via pull request.

+When opening a pull request, please:

+- Clearly describe **what** the change does and **why** it is needed
+- Keep pull requests **focused and well-scoped** (avoid bundling unrelated changes)
+- Reference any relevant issues, discussions, or roadmap items when applicable
+- Update or add documentation if behavior, assumptions, or usage changes
+- Ensure the project runs correctly after your changes

+Pull requests that introduce new features should generally be preceded by a discussion or existing issue.

 ---

 ## Becoming a Maintainer